Privacy policy

 How you'll know we changed something.

-If we update this policy in any meaningful way (adding a new third party, changing what we collect, changing how long we keep it), we'll email every active user at least thirty days before the change takes effect.
+If we update this policy in any meaningful way (adding a new third party, changing what we collect, changing how long we keep it), we'll email every active reader at least thirty days before the change takes effect.
 The email will say what changed, in plain language, and link to a diff of the old and new policies.

 Cosmetic edits (typos, clarifications, link fixes) don't count and won't trigger an email.
 The "last updated" date at the top of this page reflects every change, cosmetic or otherwise.